 Using a powerful tool like Power Query in Excel, you can easily split the names in the Full Name column.

-- Firstly, select any cell inside the table, and go to Data > From Table / Range.
+- Select any cell inside the table, and go to Data > From Table/Range.

-- Then a new Cell Reference box, in which you have to select the range of your table.
+- Then a new window will appear named Create Table, in which you have to select the range of your table.

-- Then right-click in your mouse, from the context menu go to Split Column > By Delimiter.
+- From the Context Menu, go to Split Column > By Delimiter.

-- Change those column names to Middle Name, First Name, and Last Name.
-Then click Close and Load.
+- Change those column names to First Name, Middle Name, and Last Name.

 In this worksheet, you can clearly see that the names in the Full Name column are split into three separate parts based on the space between them.